 One of the cornerstones of this program is the EmPOWER M.E.
 Roundtable — a series that takes place during our annual Advocacy Week.
-Panels of patient advocates, professionals, and scientists share their expertise on topics relevant to the quality of life for people with ME/CFS and their caregivers.
+Panels of patient advocates, professionals, and scientists share their expertise on topics relevant to the quality of life for people with ME/CFS, Long Covid, and their caregivers.
 Learn more about past events in this series below.

 Patient advocates and citizen scientists shared their experiences in navigating the world of research and clinical studies and how to make your voice heard at every level of research.
 Participants learned how to overcome barriers to equitable access and get involved in quality research opportunities.
 This panel also included a preview of the latest ME/CFS and Long Covid data and insights from the patient-centered You + ME Registry and Biobank, the latest work from the Patient-Centered Research Collaborative, and a report on the real cost of rare disease in America.
 The event also featured special guest and keynote remarks from Representative Don Beyer, co-author of the COVID-19 Long Hauler Act.
 Panelists included:

 Dr. Sadie Whittaker: Chief Scientific Officer, Solve M.E.

 Lisa McCorkell: Researcher and Team Lead Patient-Led Research Collaborative

 Shannon von Felden: RDLA Program Director, EveryLife Foundation for Rare Diseases